netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "start-time-utc" indicates the start time in UTC format.

    The "duration" parameter specifies, in units of seconds, the time period of the first occurrence.
-Unless specified otherwise, the "duration" also applies to subsequent recurrence instances.
+Unless specified otherwise (e.g., described in the "description" statement), the "duration" also applies to subsequent recurrence instances.
+When unspecified, each occurrence is considered as immediate completion or hard to compute an exact duration.

 Note that the "interval" and "duration" cover two distinct properties of a schedule event.
-The interval specifies when a schedule will occur, combined with the frequency parameter; while the duration indicates how long an occurence will last.
+The interval specifies when a schedule will occur, combined with the frequency parameter; while the duration indicates how long an occurrence will last.
+This document allows the interval between occurrences is shorter than the duration of each occurrence, e.g., a recurring event is scheduled to start every day for a duration of 2 days.

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-end" choice.
-The "start-time-utc" value always counts as the first occurrence.
+The value of the "count" node MUST be greater than 1, the "start-time-utc" value always counts as the first occurrence.

    The "recurrence-utc" grouping is designed to be reused in scheduling contexts